reneeh3/is477/README.md

-# Comparative Analysis of Geographic Representation in the MoMA and MET Museums
+# Geographic Representation in the MoMA and MET Museums

 ---